 - Medication; and

 - Withdrawal from alcohol or other drugs.

 Delirium symptoms can become more and less apparent throughout the day or even over the course of a few weeks.
 These symptoms are similar to dementia symptoms and include:

 Sometimes, delirium is the result of a mental illness like Alzheimer’s disease.
 It can also cause a sufferer to experience other mental conditions like depression.

 One of the primary differences between delirium and other mental illnesses is that there is no medication or treatment specifically designed to treat delirium.
 Rather, individuals who suffer from delirium because of other health conditions can receive treatment for those conditions, eliminating their delirium in the process.

 When a patient experiences delirium without other conditions, he or she may be advised to take more generalized steps to eliminate the delirium symptoms, like getting a sufficient amount of sleep, eating nutritious meals, and drinking a sufficient amount of water each day to stay hydrated.
 These are the steps a competent caregiver should take to protect his or her patient from experiencing delirium and from having his or her condition worsen.

 Work with a Home Healthcare Service Provider Who is Qualified to Care for Mentally Ill Adults

 Naturally, you want the best possible care for yourself or your elderly parent when mental illness makes it impossible to live independently.
-To get the home healthcare you need at no cost as a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), contact our team at United Energy Workers Healthcare and Four Corners Health Care today to set up your consultation.
+To get the home healthcare you need at no cost as a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Department of Labor Energy Employees Occupational Illness Compensation Program (DOL EEOICPA), contact our team at United Energy Workers Healthcare and Four Corners Health Care today to set up your consultation.